CAP: Correlation-Aware Pruning for Highly-Accurate Sparse Vision Models: Background and Problem Setup

 However, an exhaustive search over all subsets of size $|Q|$ from $d$ elements requires $\binom{d}{|Q|}$ evaluations, which makes it prohibitively expensive for $|Q| > 1$.
-To alleviate this issue in the case of unstructured pruning \citet{singh2020woodfisher} ignores correlations between weights and in the case of block pruning \citet{kurtic2022optimal} ignores correlations between blocks and solves only for correlations between weights within the same block.
+For unstructured pruning, virtually all known techniques, e.g.~\cite{singh2020woodfisher, M-FAC}, ignore correlations between weights.
+Similarly, for group pruning, Kurtic et al.~\cite{kurtic2022optimal} ignore correlations between groups.
 Despite these approximations, both approaches yield state-of-the-art results in their respective setups.
-As we will demonstrate later, our oViT method improves upon these approximations by reformulating this problem and proposing a correlation-aware solution that is fast and memory-efficient even for models as large as DeiT-Base (86M parameters).
+As we will demonstrate later, our CAP method improves upon these approximations by reformulating this problem and proposing a correlation-aware solution that is fast and memory-efficient even for models with $\sim$ 100M parameters.